-The easiest way to make text look good in a brochure is to center it horizontally within each of the six sections.
+The easiest way to make text look good in a brochure is to centre it horizontally within each of the six sections.

-This keeps it away from the folds of the brochure, giving it some room to breathe!
+This keeps it away from the folds of the brochure especially if you’re using trifold or bifold brochure templates, giving it some room to breathe!

-If you center your text, center your icons and images too:
+If you centre your text, centre your icons and images too: